 She received her doctoral degree in Electrical Engineering from The University of Michigan.
 Professor Schuckers' research focuses on processing and interpreting signals which arisefrom the human body.
 Her work is funded from various sources, including National Science Foundation, Department of Homeland Security, and private industry, among others.
 She has started her own business, testified for Congress, and has over 100 publications and several patents.

-Organized by Center for Cyber Security, New York University Abu Dhabi
+Center for Cyber Security, New York University Abu Dhabi

 Institute of Electrical and Electronics Engineers (IEEE)